What Does Streaming on the Spectrum Looks Like?

 inS: Thank you that you found the time to do this interview!
 All inStreamly wishes you success and we keep our fingers crossed!

 As you can see, streaming on a spectrum is possible.
-People with various disabilities often think that they won’t succeed in activities that require social interactions, but it’s not true at all.
+People with various disabilities often think they won’t succeed in activities requiring social interactions, but it’s not true.
 You can always find people in your community that are struggling with the same problems.
 Remember that you can always reach out for help or advice.
 We are sure that L3g3ndaryPhoenix and others like him will be happy to assist you.
 And maybe you can help him with creating his own community?